 Not yet.
 But usage is up across the board.
 Here's some more data from Pew:

 Some more interesting facts are:

 Most people like to use social media at least once a day.
 But which networks are they most likely to use on a daily basis?
-Check out this data from Pew, which took a look at usage from 2019, found the following breakdown for US social media use by platform.
+The most recent data from Pew, which took a look at usage from 2019, found the following breakdown for US social media use by platform.

 Brands and Social Media

-Social media started out as a way for people to connect and communicate with friends and family.
+Social media started as a way for people to connect and communicate with friends and family.

-However, as it got more and more popular, brands began recognizing it as a great opportunity to interact with their target audiences and customers, as well as to expand their reach and grow.
+However, as it became more and more popular, brands began recognizing it as a great opportunity to interact with their target audiences and customers, as well as to expand their reach and grow.